mariodavid/cuba-component-instant-launcher/README.md

 `CTRL-ALT-U` - Launcher Command: Create a new User

+### Launcher Commands from Application Menu

+Next to performing a launcher command via a Keyboard Shortcut, it is also possible to enable Launcher Commands in the Main Menu of the application.
+In this case the Launcher Command is shown as a Menu item that is executed on clicking the menu item.

+With this in combination with Screen Launcher Commands it is possible to e.g. define "Menu-Favorites" or any other quick action, that should be available via the Main Menu.

+In case the Launcher Command is organized in a Launcher Command Group, the corresponding group acts as a Main Menu Entry, which then as Sub Menu Items contains all launcher commands that are associated to the group.

 ### Main Window Replacement

 In order to leverage the capabilities of the instant-launcher application component, it is required to activate it in the main window.

-#### Use default Main Windows of the addon
+#### Use default Main Windows of the add-on

-The addon provides preconfigured main windows screens, that can be configured to activate the addon behavior:
+The add-on provides preconfigured main windows screens, that can be configured to activate the add-on behavior:

 Set the mainScreenId for the application via `web-app.properties`: